cedvdb/x_router/README.md

 ## Core idea

 One area that seem to be a point of confusion for developers is the different back buttons.
 On the web there is the back button, usually using the browser arrow ◀, to navigate chronologically through the pages we visited before.
-While in an application there is typically also an up button, usually the icon ⬅ at the top of the app bar, to navigate up in the stack of pages that are superimposed on each others.
-In this doc, the word **upstack** is used to refer to the stack of pages accessible when pressing ⬅ and popping the current page.
+While in an application there is typically also an down button, usually the icon ⬅ at the top of the app bar, to navigate down in the stack of pages that are superimposed on each others.
+In this doc, the word **downstack** is used to refer to the stack of pages accessible when pressing ⬅ and popping the current page.
 (for more information see https://developer.android.com/guide/navigation/navigation-principles)

-The main idea of this package is that the __upstack is a function of the url__
+The main idea of this package is that the __downstack is a function of the url__

 That is that for an url like `/products/123` we have a stack of two pages `[ProductsPage, ProductsDetailsPage]` by default.